Chainflow/solana-mission-control/docs/config-desc.md

 - **[prometheus]**

     - *prometheus_address*

-       Prometheus listening address (ex: http://localhost:9090)
+       PrometheusAddress to connect to prormetheus where it has running, by default prometheus listening address (ex: http://localhost:9090)

     - *listen_address*

-       Port in which prometheus server will run, by default it will run on 9090 port, (ex: http://localhost:1234/metrics) shows all the metrics which are stored in prometheus database.
+       Port in which prometheus server will run,and export metrics on this port, (ex: http://localhost:1234/metrics) shows all the metrics which are stored in prometheus database, by default it will run on 9090 port.